Bruneez/e-portfolio/README.md

 ### 📝 Reflection – STAR Method

 **S – Situation:**
-As part of my Work Readiness module, I focused on improving my interview skills through both practical and theoretical activities.
-I completed a **LinkedIn Learning course on mastering common interview questions**, and I also participated in an **Interview Skills quiz** to test my understanding of effective interview communication.
-These activities were designed to help me gain confidence in how to present myself professionally and communicate my strengths clearly during real interviews.
+I focused on developing my interview skills through a blend of theory and practice that helped me grow both personally and professionally.
+Completing the LinkedIn Learning course on mastering common interview questions taught me how to approach different question types with confidence and structure my answers effectively.
+I also participated in an Interview Skills quiz that tested my understanding of communication techniques and professional etiquette.
+These experiences allowed me to refine how I present myself, express my strengths, and engage confidently during real interview situations.

 **T – Task:**
 The goal was to learn how to handle interview situations confidently — from answering common questions like “Tell me about yourself” to managing difficult ones such as “What are your weaknesses?”.
 I needed to understand how to use structured methods such as the **CAR (Context, Action, Result)** approach to form strong, focused answers.